Atlantic Sturgeon (Acipenser oxyrinchus oxyrinchus)

 |Behavior:||they migrate upriver in spring in spawn|

 The Atlantic sturgeon is a long-lived, estuarine dependent, anadromous fish.
-Atlantic sturgeon can grow to approximately 14 feet (4.3 m) long and can weigh up to 800 lbs (370 kg).
+Atlantic sturgeon can grow to approximately 14 feet (4.3 m) long and can weigh up to 800 pounds (370 kg).
 They are bluish-black or olive brown dorsally (on their back) with paler sides and a white belly.
 They have five major rows of dermal "scutes".

 Atlantic sturgeon are similar in appearance to shortnose sturgeon (Acipenser brevirostrum), but can be distinguished by their larger size, smaller mouth, different snout shape, and scutes.

 Spawning adults migrate upriver in spring, beginning in February-March in the south, April-May in the mid-Atlantic, and May-June in Canadian waters.
 In some areas, a small spawning migration may also occur in the fall.
 Spawning occurs in flowing water between the salt front and fall line of large rivers.
 Atlantic sturgeon spawning intervals range from 1 to 5 years for males and 2 to 5 years for females.
 "Fecundity" of female Atlantic sturgeon is correlated with age and body size and ranges from 400,000 to 8 million eggs.
-The average age at which 50% of maximum lifetime egg production is achieved is estimated to be 29 years, which is approximately 3 to 10 times older than for other bony fish species.
+The average age at which 50% of maximum lifetime egg production is achieved is estimated to be 29 years, which is approximately 3-10 times older than for other bony fish species.

 Following spawning, males may remain in the river or lower estuary until the fall; females typically exit the rivers within four to six weeks.
-Juveniles move downstream and inhabit brackish waters for a few months and when they reach a size of about 30 to 36 inches (76-92 cm) they move into nearshore coastal waters.
+Juveniles move downstream and inhabit brackish waters for a few months and when they reach a size of about 30-36 inches (76-92 cm) they move into nearshore coastal waters.
 Tagging data indicate that these immature Atlantic sturgeon travel widely once they emigrate from their natal (birth) rivers.